CollasLab/edd/README.md

 ## Additional

+## Input Files
+The ip and input bam files are expected to be of the approximate same depth.
+EDD will perform a basic normalization by scaling input reads by a factor.
+This will not reflect biology if the difference between IP and Input read length is too large.
+It is therefore advisable to downsample the experiment with the higher read count instead of scaling up the lesser experiment by a factor.
+It is up to the researcher to decide when to downsample instead of letting EDD perform this simple normalization.

 ### Getting chromosome sizes
 This can be extracted in various ways.
 For hg19, it is as simple as this (example borrowed from bedtools):
 ```bash